 The passage of the AIA has changed these procedures dramatically.
 While the federal procedure for challenges remains the same, the AIA has revamped their review system from the slow amendment and response procedure previously used to a trial-style process that expedites the challenge review.
 More than one party, including those with no legal interest in the patent in question, can join the challenge with permission of the USPTO.
 Although the filing fee for a patent challenge starts at $27,500, the attorney fees for this process will be about a tenth of the fees for a patent challenge in federal court.
 USPTO review is now easier to initiate and takes less than 15 months.
 Since the process has changed, more than 70 percent of patent claims initiated have been invalidated.

 In another new aspect of the USPTO procedure known as preissuance submissions, anyone can challenge patent applications that are currently under review.
 The individual or corporation doing so can submit published literature that can be used to challenge the patent's validity.
 Fees for this process are just a few hundred dollars.

 If you need help with stem cell patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.